Can your phone help you learn a language? Absolutely! Check out these tips and ideas from Spanish tutor Joan B. and start exploring…

 10. Join communities to get more conversation practice.

 The best way to learn a language and speak colloquially is to get in more conversation practice!
 Try browsing through Facebook, Instagram, and other social networks to see how native speakers interact casually.
-Or, join one of our live, online group classes to chat with tutors and other students at your level.

 Tip: More ideas for using Facebook here, via AlwaysSpanish.